Visit Piedras Blancas Elephant Seal Rookery in San Simeon

 Indeed, an early morning visit to the Piedras Blancas Northern Elephant Seal Rookery turned out to be such an incredible photographic experience.
 You can admire some of these adult and baby northern elephant seals in the photo gallery below.

 Known for their extruding noses or proboscises, the northern elephant seals are some of the largest species of the seal family.
 An adult male elephant seal can weigh anywhere from 3,500 to 5,000 pounds (1,600 to 2,300 kilograms).
-Their length that can reach up to 16 feet (5 meters) is another features that sets these mammals apart from the rest of the seals.
+Their length that can reach up to 16 feet (5 meters) is another feature that sets these mammals apart from the rest of the seals.

 Female elephant seals are smaller.
 They weigh around 1,800 pounds (800 kilograms) and are about 12 feet (4 meters) long.
 Yet despite representing the “weaker” part of the population, the females are the most enduring swimmers.